Policies For Use of Group Study or Tutor Rooms

 • If there is a no-show: after 15 minutes of reserved time, the room will be released to another user.

-• Individuals and groups are limited to two reserved hours per day in a branch.
+• Individuals and groups are limited to one reservation of up to two hours in length, per day.

 Guidelines